henrysky/astroNN/docs/source/quick_start.rst

 ::

     Python 3.6 or above
-    Tensorflow OR Tensorflow-gpu (the latest version is recommended) Tensorflow-Probability (the latest version is recommended)
+    Tensorflow (the latest version is recommended)
+    Tensorflow-Probability (the latest version is recommended)
-    CUDA and CuDNN (only necessary for Tensorflow-gpu) graphviz and pydot are required to plot the model architecture scikit-learn, tqdm and astroquery required for some basic astroNN function
+    CUDA and CuDNN (optional)
+    graphviz and pydot are required to plot the model architecture scikit-learn, tqdm, pandas, h5py and astroquery required for astroNN functions

 Since `Tensorflow`_ and `Tensorflow-Probability`_ are rapidly developing packages and astroNN heavily depends on Tensorflow.
 The support policy of astroNN to these packages is only the last 2 official versions are supported (i.e. the latest